 Offstage, Bill Murray is as much of an enigma as some of the characters he has played onscreen.
 Raised in Wilmette, Illinois, he began his comedy career at The Second City after inspiration from his older brother, Brian Doyle-Murray, and began with The Second City Touring Company.
 He graduated to the Mainstage in 1973, the very same week John Candy joined the company.
 Their cast included Betty Thomas.
 Legend has it that Murray once broke the arm of a heckler in the audience...but bought the guy a beer and drove him to the hospital after the show.

-In the early 1970’s, Murray began his comedic career at The Second City, graduating from the Mainstage in 1973.
-He then moved to New York City to perform as a featured player on The National Lampoon Radio Hour.
-Among his fellow co-stars were Second City alum John Belushi, Joe Flaherty, Gilda Radner, and Harold Ramis.
-Many of the writers and performers, including Murray, were hired on Saturday Night Live, which he joined in 1976.
-His time on SNL allowed him to showcase his talent and a diverse group of characters; in 1977, he won an Emmy for Outstanding Writing for a Variety, Music or Comedy Program.
-In 2015, Rolling Stone ranked him sixth in most influential SNL cast members of all time.
+After his time at The Second City, Murray worked on The National Lampoon Radio Hour, later following Gilda Radner, Dan Aykroyd and John Belushi to join the cast of Saturday Night Live for its second season.
+His time on SNL allowed him to showcase his talent and a diverse group of characters, including “Nick,” the lounge singer, developed at Second City.
+In 1977, he won an Emmy for Outstanding Writing for a Variety, Music or Comedy Program, and in 2015, Rolling Stone ranked him sixth in most influential SNL cast members of all time.